Dhruvdangi03/TechnoHacks-java-development-internship/README.md

 1. Navigate to the "RockPaperScissors" directory.
 2. Compile the Java file: `javac RockPaperScissors.java`
 3. Run the program: `java RockPaperScissors`

-Follow the on-screen instructions to engage in this classic game.

 ## Feedback and Contributions